 Band - Band is a great way to get started at Syringa Middle School.
 As a beginner, you can begin to learn how to play an instrument.
-By joining band now, you will be able to be in high school band and beyond.
-Many students are interested in joining the band, but are afraid that they don’t have the skills.
-There is NO experience required to be in beginning band.
+By joining band now, you will be able to be in the high school band and beyond.
+Many students are interested in joining the band but are afraid that they don’t have the skills.
+There is NO experience required to be in the beginning band.
 All you need is to have the ability to work hard and the desire to be successful.

 Choir - Students in the Syringa Middle School Choir make friends for life, grow in their love for music, learn to read music, and develop singing and musical skills that will last a lifetime.
 In choir, we don’t sing just boring stuff.
 We sing a wide range of choral music ranging from classical and jazz to pop and world music.
 In choir, we like to have fun!
 If you are ready to sing, make friends, and have fun, make Choir your elective choice!

-Orchestra - You have a once in a lifetime opportunity to start learning a string instrument in sixth grade!
-In orchestra we learn how to play instruments, but most of all we will have fun making music together.
+Orchestra - You have a once-in-a-lifetime opportunity to start learning a string instrument in sixth grade!
+In orchestra, we learn how to play instruments, but most of all we will have fun making music together.
 We will even get to perform for family and friends.
 Students in orchestra develop life-long musical skills as well as make life-long friends.
 Students in Orchestra are committed to success, daily focused practice, and have a desire to push themselves to excellence.

 Exploratory - If you are not interested in music, Exploratory is the elective for you!
-In Exploratory you may learn about a wide variety of topics.
+In Exploratory, you may learn about a wide variety of topics.
 Each year the teachers choose new and interesting subjects to focus on.
-Topics in the past have included: Mythology, Geography, Movie Making, Poetry and more!
+Topics in the past have included: Mythology, Geography, Movie Making, Poetry, and more!

 Band - Students will learn to play an instrument, beginning with either the flute, clarinet, trumpet, or trombone and progressing to other instruments including the oboe, bassoon, alto sax, tenor sax, French horn, baritone horn, and tuba.
 Students will play in five performances during the year.
 Yearlong course.

-Orchestra - Students learn how to play a string instrument (violin, viola, cello, and bass), read music and learn in a cooperative setting.
+Orchestra - Students learn how to play a string instrument (violin, viola, cello, and bass), read music, and learn in a cooperative setting.
 Determination and a good work ethic provide many opportunities to the students.
-Students perform at concerts and festivals, some work together at clinics and retreats.
+Students perform at concerts and festivals, and some work together at clinics and retreats.
 Previous experience required.
 Yearlong course.

 Choir - Choir is a class where you can learn to be a part of a singing team, learn to sing well, and perform as a group in required concerts.
 It will teach you how to be a musician as well as a singer.
 If you love to sing or ever wish you could learn to be a great singer, this is the class for you!
 Yearlong course.

-Computer Tech 2 -In this class you will become proficient in using word processing, spreadsheet, and presentation software.
-The programs that will be used are: Microsoft Word, Excel, and PowerPoint.
+Computer Tech 2 -In this class, you will become proficient in using word processing, spreadsheet, and presentation software.
+The programs that will be used are Microsoft Word, Excel, and PowerPoint.
 You will also use the Internet to accomplish various tasks.
 Required class for 8th graders (unless taken in 7th grade as an elective).
-Semester long course.
+Semester-long course.

 Pre-Engineering: Design & Modeling and Automation & Robotics Pre-Engineering is a middle school course intended to prepare 8th Grade students to prepare for high school STEM electives.
-Design & Robotics; Modeling and Automation; Robotics are each semester long courses and in this 8th grade elective we will be focused on the engineering design process.
+Design & Robotics; Modeling and Automation; Robotics are each semester-long courses and in this 8th-grade elective, we will be focused on the engineering design process.
 It is intended that the students can then continue learning in more depth in the high school electives.

 Students will demonstrate: